-1. The ESF 7 Coordinator will develop plans, procedures, arrangements and agreements to identify, acquire and mobilize resources for emergencies and disasters.
-The ESF 7 Coordinator will develop and maintain information and liaison with agencies and organizations at local, parish, state and federal government, private industry and Non-Governmental Organizations (NGO) that could furnish assistance in an emergency or disaster.

-- As an emergency develops, the ESF 7 Coordinator will assess the impact of the threat and potential needs for resources.
+- B. PREPAREDNESS: - 1.
+The ESF 7 Coordinator will develop plans, procedures, arrangements and agreements to identify, acquire and mobilize resources for emergencies and disasters.
+The ESF 7 Coordinator will develop and maintain information and liaison with agencies and organizations at local, parish, state and federal government, private industry and Non-Governmental Organizations (NGO) that could furnish assistance in an emergency or disaster. - C. RESPONSE: - 1.
+As an emergency develops, the ESF 7 Coordinator will assess the impact of the threat and potential needs for resources.
 Based on the initial assessment, the coordinator will activate and mobilize those support agencies whose capabilities would best be suited to responding to that emergency. - 2.
 The ESF-7 Coordinator will request resources via the Federal Emergency Management Agency or Emergency Management Assistance Compact pursuant to LRS 29:733.
 If an emergency creates needs that grow beyond local, parish and state resources, the ESF 7 Coordinator will call for resources to be brought in from elsewhere, including donated goods.
 The coordinator will activate staging areas, warehouses and other storage and logistics facilities and request Non-Governmental Organizations (NGO) to process and distribute the resources to the areas of greatest need. - 3.
-The ESF 7 coordinator will see that people who volunteer to help provide emergency services are screened and supervised to ensure their suitability and productivity.

-4. The ESF 7 Coordinator will ensure that load limits and other restrictions on trucks carrying emergency supplies are suspended where needed, and escorts are provided for critical shipments.
+The ESF-7 Coordinator will ensure that load limits and other restrictions on trucks carrying emergency supplies are suspended where needed, and escorts are provided for critical shipments. - D. RECOVERY: